The Heritability of Autism Spectrum Disorder in Twins

 This study is the first step to building more of a complete picture of the causes of autism, covering a wider demographic so that the more subtle manifestations are not overlooked.

 Disability Credit Canada has been actively assisting autism suffers over the last few years, helping them to get the financial assistance they require to enjoy a better quality of life.
-The Canadian Government offers a number of programs that provide financial aid to those that incur additional expenses as a result of having a disability or as a result of caring for someone with a disability.
-In order to receive the amount that you truly deserve though, there are numerous pieces of paperwork that must be completed carefully and submitted on time to the relevant organisations.
+The Canadian Government offers several programs that provide financial aid to those who incur additional expenses as a result of having a disability or as a result of caring for someone with a disability.
+To receive the amount that you truly deserve though, numerous pieces of paperwork must be completed carefully and submitted on time to the relevant organizations.

 Use Our Simple Calculator to Estimate Your Disability Tax Credits & Benefits